v-gilbert/quantumbenchmarkzoo/content/benchmarking-tools/benchmark-suites/QED-C.md

 A **Quantum Reinforcement learning** application is added to the benchmark suite in {% cite patel2025platform %} to illustrate updates to the QED-C benchmark architecture.

-**Hamiltonian simulation** benchmarking problems were incorporated into the suite with the work of A. Chatterjee et al. {% cite chatterjee2025comprehensive %}, where five problems from the <a>HamLib</a> data collection are integrated in the QED-C benchmark suite.
+**Hamiltonian simulation** benchmarking problems were incorporated into the suite with the work of A. Chatterjee et al. {% cite chatterjee2025comprehensive %}, where five problems from the <a href="{{ quantum-datasets.url | prepend: site.baseurl }}#hamlib-dataset">HamLib</a> data collection are integrated in the QED-C benchmark suite.
 The authors conduct benchmarking studies on Trotterized quantum evolutions and use the normalized fidelity to assess the quantum computer's performance across a range of benchmarking scenarios.
 These analyses examine the effects of both Trotterization error and hardware-induced noise on the performance of the quantum computer.
 In addition, Hamiltonian simulation is assessed using mirror benchmarking techniques.

 S. Niu et al. {% cite niu2025practical %} use the QED-C framework to establish new methods for efficiently computing the observables associated with quantum simulation problems.